 In a prior blog post, we’ve discussed a common need for a retailer to establish a proven ROI model to justify the expenditure of a smart safe.
 And, with larger rollouts, the more pronounced this need becomes.
 However, even with a solid ROI model, the upfront...

 Throughout our history, we’ve helped hundreds of clients become more efficient, secure, and profitable in how they manage their cash.
 Some of our clients have agreed to discuss their success with Tidel publicly.
-Please click on any of the case studies below to read more about how these organizations have benefited from having Tidel systems in their business.
+Please click on the case study here to read more about how these organizations have benefited from having Tidel systems in their business.

-Learn more about the following Tidel cash management solutions that have
+To learn more about the Tidel cash management solutions that have been deployed in the utility industry, select the following.

 Need to get a better handle on your utility’s cash operations?